malted/wasm-rust-template/README.md

 ```

 ## Running
 You can run this crate natively, by simply running `cargo run`.
+The entrypoint will be `src/main.rs:main`.

-The entrypoint will be `src/main.rs`'s `fn main`
+The WASM entrypoint will be `src/lib.rs:run`.

-To run the WASM verson, first build it (as described above), and then run Vite to serve `www`.
+To run it, first build it (as described above), and then run Vite to serve `www`.

 I quite like [Bun](https://bun.sh), so I run `bun --cwd www dev`.
 If you just want to use `npm`, run `cd www && npm run dev`.